MaastrichtU-IDS/dsri-helm-charts/charts/rstudio/README.md

 Most images based on rocker can be used, such as: bioconductor/bioconductor_docker:devel
 | rocker/rstudio | rocker/tidyverse | ghcr.io/maastrichtu-ids/rstudio

+With this Helm chart you can easily deploy any Docker image based on the popular [RStudio rocker images](https://hub.docker.com/r/rocker/rstudio), here are a few examples:
+- ghcr.io/maastrichtu-ids/rstudio
+- bioconductor/bioconductor_docker:devel
+- rocker/rstudio
+- rocker/tidyverse

+You can also extend those images to build a custom one with all the packages you need already installed, checkout https://github.com/MaastrichtU-IDS/rstudio for an example of a custom image build.

 ## Installing the Chart

 To install the DSRI Helm Charts, if not already done: